eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Behaviour Twin MDP Kit/page_adoption-view.md

 - embedd all needed tables and files while creating the FMU,
 - expose only numerical parameters to the user for changing.

-### Guidelines for assigning asset properties to FMU and services
+### Guideline for Assigning Asset Properties to FMU and Services

 To ensure an unity and to keep assets like FMU and/or services retrievable, a certain set of properties as FMU/service description is recommended.